 Who We Are

-The only industry-specific source establishing benchmarks that identify opportunities for your continued success.
-KCMA offers the industry's primary quality certification programs, the nationally-recognized ANSI/KCMA A161.1 program, and the Environmental Stewardship Program (ESP).
+The only industry-specific source establishing benchmarks that set the standards and opportunities for your continued success.
+KCMA offers the industry's primary quality certification programs, the nationally-recognized KCMA A161.1 program, and the Environmental Stewardship Program (ESP).

 A key advocate for cabinet manufacturers.
-KCMA represents all members of cabinet manufacturing industry to legislators and regulating bodies by evaluating the impact of various public policy issues on your business.
+KCMA represents all members, large and small, of the cabinet manufacturing industry to legislators and regulating bodies by evaluating the impact of various public policy and trade issues on their business.

 A partner for other associations and public interest groups who seek to advance the concerns of the industry, like The National Association of Manufacturers (NAM), The Composite Panel Association (CPA), The American Chemistry Council (ACC), The American Wood Council (AWC), The American Forest & Paper Association (AF&PA), American Home Furnishings Alliance (AHFA) and more.

-A source of regular reports focused on cabinet manufacturing and the sponsors of primary research for the industry.
+A source of regular reports focused on cabinet manufacturing and the cabinet business in general, and the sponsors of primary research for the kitchen and bath cabinet industry.

 A peer-based educational community.
-Members have exclusive access to learning opportunities specific to cabinet manufacturing.
-KCMA's Management Conferences and Annual Convention provide valuable networking and educational opportunities through social events, speaker presentations, exhibitions and plant tours, giving members access to the business operations of their peers.
+Members have exclusive access to learning opportunities specific to the cabinet industry and cabinet manufacturing.
+KCMA's Management Conferences and Annual Convention provide valuable networking and educational opportunities through social events, speaker presentations, exhibitions and plant tours giving members access to the business operations of their peers.

-Advocacy: Promote business growth by representing members' interests through policy decision-making in legislative and regulatory processes
+Advocacy: Promote the North American cabinet industry business growth by representing members' interests through policy decision-making in legislative and regulatory processes.

-Quality: Bringing together members and other key stakeholders to enhance the development and adoption of standards
+Quality: Bringing together members and other key stakeholders to enhance and promote the development and adoption of kitchen cabinet standards.

-Leadership: Provide members opportunities to create meaningful relationships by providing management tools and educational opportunities for business and relationship development.
+Leadership: Provide members opportunities to create meaningful relationships by providing management tools and educational opportunities for cabinet industry businesses and relationship development.